axelzucho/RegexToDFA/README.md

-# NFA to DFA Converter
+# Regex to DFA Converter

 ## Description